Neil Russell Student Leadership Award

 Note: A student may not nominate himself/herself for this award.
 Nominators must be a faculty or staff member of Thompson Rivers University.

-A complete application package must include the following completed documents and be sent to Umme Mansoory at firstname.lastname@example.org no later than March 5, 2020 by 4:00 pm.
+A complete application package must include the following completed documents and be sent to Umme Mansoory at firstname.lastname@example.org no later than the first Wednesday in March by 4:00 pm.

 Nominator Form along with two, 300-500 word responses to the information requested on the nominator form